eeshawn11/DSI-Capstone/README.md

 ## Problem Statement

-To train an attention mechanism based caption generator model with a BLEU-1 score of at least 0.4.
+To train an attention mechanism-based caption generator that is able to generate a descriptive caption of an image with a BLEU-1 score of at least 0.5.

 ## Gathering the Data